athankefalas/swift-toasts/README.md

 ### Style

-The style of a Toast can be configured similarly to most of the system provided SwiftUI components, by using the related `.toastStyle` modifier.
-The library ships with a few predefined styles that use a rounded rectangle shaped toast draped with various system materials and/or glass, but if further customization is required a custom style can easily be created by conforming to the `ToastStyle` protocol.
+The style of a Toast can be configured similarly to most system-provided SwiftUI components by using the related `.toastStyle` modifier.
+The library ships with a few predefined styles that use a rounded-rectangle-shaped toast draped with various system materials and/or glass, but if further customization is required, a custom style can easily be created by conforming to the `ToastStyle` protocol.
 The default style is `.automatic`.

-Please note, that based on the `Toast` initializer used, the generated content view *inside* may resolve to a `ToastContentView`.
-Any custom toast styles may have to account for the default layout / styling of this view, and customize it if needed in order to create the exact layout needed.
-The layout / styling of the toast content view can be customized by creating a custom `ToastContentStyle` and applying it from a custom `ToastStyle` by using the `.toastContentStyle` modifier.
+Please note that, depending on the `Toast` initializer used, the generated content view *inside* may resolve to a `ToastContentView`.
+Any custom toast styles may have to account for the default layout/styling of this view and customize it as needed to achieve the exact layout required.
+The layout/styling of the toast content view can be customized by creating a custom `ToastContentStyle` and applying it from a custom `ToastStyle` by using the `.toastContentStyle` modifier.
 The default toast content style is `.standard`.

-Furthermore, in addition to toast content view, specialized styles for `Label`, `LabeledContent` and `Button` views as well as predefined tint and font size are also automatically applied inside of toasts.
+In addition to the toast content view, specialized styles for `Label`, `LabeledContent`, and `Button` views, as well as a predefined tint and font size, are also automatically applied inside toasts.

 ``` Swift
 // Showing a Toast with the default style.